shenzhou05/SRP-Chinese-Translation/Volumetric-Lighting.md

 At this point, the scene contains global volumetric fog.
 However, the effect is **not visible** because the default fog density is very low.
 This is expected.
 You need to tweak fog settings as explained in next section.

-# Customizing the Appearance of the Volumetric Fog
+# Customizing the Volumetric Fog

 The Volumetric lighting settings can be tweaked through 2 Volume components :